Delta Levees Maintenance Subventions

 Program participants apply for funding annually to assist with levee work that meets DWR's goals and objectives for the Delta, which are guided by the California Water Action Plan and The Delta Plan.
 The CVFPB reviews and approves DWR's funding recommendations and enters into agreements with local agencies each year to reimburse eligible costs.
 The program periodically publishes a List of Active Islands.

-- The Central Valley Flood Protection Board adopted revised 2016 Maintenance Subventions Guidelines (PDF) in August 2016.
+- The Central Valley Flood Protection Board adopted revised 2016 Maintenance Subventions Guidelines in August 2016.
 These guidelines apply to Subvention funding applications beginning in 2017.
 Applications for 2016 and prior are guided by the 2011 Guidelines, Procedures, and Criteria.
 Addendum #1 incorporates the amendments to the California Water Code that became effective on July 1, 2018; these amendments may affect reimbursement to program participants.

 - Program participants apply for funding annually to assist with levee work that meets our goals and objectives for the Delta, which are guided by the and The .
 The CVFPB reviews and approves our funding recommendations and enters into agreements with local agencies each year to reimburse eligible costs.
 The program periodically publishes a l.